pellucida/chroot_tools/README.md

 ### Linux - enumerate the shared objects required by an ELF binary

-When setting up a chroot jail knowing what shared object to copy into the jail is a problem.
-This script query the binary and print a list of commented out command which would copy the required files and establish the correct logical links within the jail.
+When setting up a chroot jail knowing which shared object to copy into the jail is a problem.
+This script queries the binary and prints a list of commands which would copy the required files and establish the correct logical links within the jail.

 ### SYNOPSIS